This article about what to bring when moving to the UK was updated by the Great British Mag content team on 5 September, 2019

 You may also want to bring a small reminder of home such as photographs or a stuffed toy.
 Homesickness is very common whilst studying abroad and being able to pull out a tangible reminder of home can be very comforting.

-You should bring your laptop, tablet, mobile phone, headphones, e-reader, and other lightweight things that are difficult to replace.
+You should bring your laptop, tablet, mobile phone, headphones, e-reader, and other lightweight things that are difficult to replace when you move to the UK.
 Don’t forget to pack all the charging cords.

 Bear in mind that you may need to bring plug and power adapters in order to use British outlets.
 The UK uses type G plugs and 230 volts at 50 hertz.